DC Circuit Components 221

 pole pieces

-A magnet in a device such as a generator that helps create the magnetic field.
-Pole pieces facilitate magnetic induction.
+A block of metal used in devices such as generators that helps create the magnetic field.
+Pole pieces connect to field windings and form electromagnets.

 primary cell battery